ONMO/OnMobileRBT/README.md

   #### Summary

-    Launches the OnMobileRBTSDK UI
-    (Use the saved instance object `OnMobileRBTConnectorResponse` to call this method)
+    Launches the OnMobileRBTSDK (optionally you can provide the deeplink url to launch particular UI) (Use the saved instance object `OnMobileRBTConnectorResponse` to call this method)

   #### Declaration

     @objc func launch(
+                  with url: String? = nil,
                   on controller: UIViewController,
                   animated: Bool,
                   failed fail: @escaping ((OnMobileRBTError) -> ()))

   #### Parameters

  ```
+  - url: Provide the deeplink url, so the sdk will directly launch on to that particular content view
   - controller: Provide the controller, on which the `OnMobileRBTSDK` app to be launched
   - animated: `true / false`
   - fail: Provides the error callback `OnMobileRBTError` object to handle the errors